The European Regulation

 European regulation is acting its directive activity on energy sector with reference to some main areas:

-Unbundling - Unbundling of regulated assets from other activities belonging to the gas chain was introduced to guarantee efficient access to the infrastructures to all operators without any discrimination.
-The schema proposed by the European regulation includes three different models: owner unbundling (OU), independent transmission operator (ITO) and independent system operator (ISO).
-Each member state has the right to adopt the most suitable model on its reference market conditions.
+Unbundling - unbundling of regulated assets from other activities belonging to the gas chain was introduced to guarantee efficient and non-discriminatory access to the infrastructures to all operators.
+The schema proposed by the European regulation includes three different models: Owner Unbundling (OU), Independent Transmission Operator (ITO) and Independent System Operator (ISO).
+Each member state has the right to adopt the most suitable model on its reference market conditions;

-Market Liquidity - Market liquidity is an element of primary importance for the development of the gas system, market liquidity is developed by adopting measures such as the implementation of the entry-exit systems and the introduction of a market balancing regime as well as the development of the gas exchanges.
+Market Liquidity - market liquidity is an element of primary importance for the development of the gas system.
+The market liquidity is developed by adopting measures such as the implementation of the entry-exit systems and the introduction of a market balancing regime as well as the development of the gas exchanges;

 Infrastructure development - infrastructure development is in line with the goal of ensuring internal security of supply and support gas exchanges between national markets.
-Security can be strengthened by diversification of the sources, increasing infrastructure flexibility and implementing bi-directional transportation capacity (reverse flow) increasing of gas exchanges by promoting the creation and the development of interconnection infrastructures between the national markets.
+Security can be strengthened by diversification of the sources, development of infrastructures (also in relation to the introduction of green-gases), implementing bi-directional transportation capacity (reverse flow), increasing of gas exchanges by promoting the creation and the development of interconnection infrastructures between the national markets;

 The European Commission is in charge of promoting new legislative initiatives at the European Parliament and Council.
 For specific energy regulations, the Commission has a central role in the production of Codes and defining priority themes to develop as well as in monitoring the drafting and legal adoption of these Codes.